 In the UK I had a pay-as-you-go plan with the network Giffgaff.
 I received free calls from people on the same network as me.
 Whenever I opted for a plan, I paid between £10 and £20.

 In Canada, cell phone plans are quite expensive.
 Pay-as-you-go is even more expensive than a monthly mobile plan.
-A cell phone plan will typically cost between $50 and $55 per month.
+A cell phone plan will typically cost between $70 or more per month.

 UK 6, Canada 3 ~ UK wins

 Students in Canada are required to purchase health insurance, which can cost up to $1500 per year depending on the University’s provider.
 As a temporary resident, you may be entitled to free healthcare (which applies mostly to students).
 While I was a student, I dropped my university’s health insurance and began using the medical insurance provided by the province of Nova Scotia.

 During my time in the UK, students were not required to purchase insurance.
 I recall going to the General Hospital once and getting an x-ray for free.
 Students are currently required to pay £470 per year to access National Health Service (NHS) health care as part of their visa processing.